G\"odel-McKinsey-Tarski and (not quite) Blok-Esakia for Heyting-Lewis Implication: Embedding into Bimodal Classical Logic

-\begin{example} \begin{enumerate} \item A modal companion of \ref{ax:Box} is given by the extension of $\sfk$ with $\Boxi\Boxm\Boxi p \to \Boxm p$.
-This axiom is canonical and elementary via the SQEMA algorithm \cite{Conradie:2006:ACC,Geo17} (or the usual Sahlqvist argument), which also yields strong completeness. \item The translation of \ref{ax:P} from \rfse{HA} is $\sflb$-equivalent to $\Boxm(\Boxi p \to \Boxi q) \to \Boxm\Boxm(\Boxi p \to \Boxi q)$.
-Here we need to be somewhat creative.
+This axiom is canonical and elementary via the SQEMA algorithm~\cite{Conradie:2006:ACC,Geo17} (or the usual Sahlqvist argument), which also yields strong completeness. \item The translation of \ref{ax:P} from \rfse{HA} is $\sflb$-equivalent to Here we need to be somewhat creative.
 Namely, we observe that by the results of this section, if $\tau\Lambda$ is canonical, then $\Lambda$ is strongly complete with respect to $\tau\Lambda$-frames, which are in addition partial orders.
 Next, one observes that over partial orders, the following rule is admissible: from $\phi(\Boxi p \to \Boxi q)$, derive $\phi(r)$, where $p$ and $q$ are fresh for $\phi(r)$ The above translation can be verified to be canonical via the SQEMA algorithm \cite{Conradie:2006:ACC,Geo17}.
 In this way, we finally arrive at $\Rm$-transitivity as its (canonical) counterpart (see also \cite[\S\ 10]{LitVis19}). \item The translation of \ref{ax:IR} reads